^

 • muscle weakness and ataxia;

-• belated development;
+• delayed development;

-• propensity to convulsions;
+• tendency to convulsions;

 • hearing and speech disorders.

-Type I atactic paralysis ("pure ataxia"):
+Type I ataxic paralysis ("pure ataxia"):

 • other neurological defects are rare;

-• the flexors of the sole are paralyzed;
+• plantar flexors are paralyzed;

-• basically the child develops normally.
+• Basically, the child develops normally.

-Type II - atactic diplegia:
+Type II - ataxic diplegia:

 • muscular hypertension;

-• extensors of the sole are paralyzed;
+• the extensors of the plantar fascia are paralyzed;

 • concomitant pathology: trauma, hydrocephalus, spina bifida, viral infections.

-Dyskinetic cerebral palsy :
+Dyskinetic cerebral palsy:

 Epidemiology:

-• 1/3 - visual defects;
+• 1/3 have visual defects;

-• 1/3 - slow mental development;
+• 1/3 have retarded mental development;

 Functional assessment of the child's condition